 A basic geometry course.
 The following topics are included: parallelism, congruent triangles, inequalities in triangles, quadrilaterals, similarity, right triangles, circles, area, volume, coordinate geometry, and logic.
-The five institutional credits awarded for this course do not count toward graduation requirements.
+The five institutional credits awarded for this course do not count toward graduation requirements but are calculated into GPA.
 (Prerequisite: Successful completion of high school algebra I, or MT 103, or MT 108)

-MT 108 Introductory Technical Mathematics I
+MT 108 Introductory Technical Mathematics I 5-0-5

 The first in a sequence of preparatory courses for students planning to major in the engineering technologies.
 Topics will include: fractions, decimals, percents, exponents, operations with signed numbers, introduction to algebra, linear equations, factoring, graphing, elementary geometric concepts and formulas.
-The five institutional credits awarded for this course do not count toward graduation requirements.
+The five institutional credits awarded for this course do not count toward graduation requirements but are calculated into GPA.
 Completion of this course with a grade of C or better and MT 109 with a grade of C or better will satisfy the math prerequisite for MT 133.